Shear flows and their suppression at large aspect ratio. Two-dimensional simulations of a growing convection zone: Model and numerical method

+which resembles the traditional Rayleigh-number of thermal convection when $\delta S_0 = (\alpha/\beta)\, \delta T_0$.
+Table \ref{Table_a1} provides a list with the numerical values of the dimensionless parameters used in our simulations.

 The governing differential equations are solved with the Dedalus spectral code \citep{2020PhRvR...2b3068B} on a Chebyshev (vertical) and Fourier (horizontally-periodic) domain in which the physical grid dimensions are 3/2 the number of modes.
-Based on a resolution study, we use 1024 modes in each direction.
+Based on a resolution study (Appendix~\ref{sect_res_study}), we use 1024 modes in each direction.
+The system is initialized by adding random noise of small amplitude to the temperature perturbation at the top boundary.
+The interaction of the initial noise and the cooling flux $F_0$ at the top boundary quickly forms a convective layer that grows inwards.